agneet42/robustness_depth_lang/README.md

-Official PyTorch repo of "On the Robustness of Language Guidance for Low-Level Vision Tasks: Findings from Depth Estimation" [CVPR 2024]
+## "On the Robustness of Language Guidance for Low-Level Vision Tasks: Findings from Depth Estimation"

 <p align="center">
     📃 <a href="https://agneetchatterjee.com/" target="_blank">Paper</a> |